tnalpgge/facemelt/README.md

 Java and Spring experiment with pretty pathnames.

+Not even alpha quality.
+Stolen from a Maven archetype and tweaked minimally.

 Originally written to prove that a Java/Spring web app can be used to provide customer-friendly URLs for individual sites.
 Also a first few tentative steps into the world of such development, which quickly